Hold Harmless Agreement: Everything You Need to Know

 - A tennis club may require members to sign a hold harmless agreement or include it within its contract to prevent club members from bringing a claim if they are hurt during a tennis match.
 The agreement asks that the participant accept all injuries and waives all liabilities arising from said activity.

 - Contractors often require clients to sign a hold harmless agreement to protect themselves from liabilities arising from their work.
 When adding a structure to a client's private residence, contractors may include the hold harmless clause in the contract to avoid being liable for injuries that may occur in the future.

 - A homeowner may also request contractors to sign a hold harmless agreement to preempt a lawsuit if the contractor is injured while working on the property.
 This is an example of a reciprocal clause while the situation described above epitomizes a unilateral clause.

 - A landlord may also include a hold harmless clause within the lease agreement, declaring that he/she is not liable for negligence within the rental property.

 If you need help with a hold harmless agreement, you can post your legal need on the UpCounsel.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel's marketplace come from law schools such as Yale Law or Harvard Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe, Twilio and Google.
+Lawyers on UpCounsel's marketplace come from law schools such as Yale Law or Harvard Law and average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures, Airbnb and Google.